 Any regulars on SP are only too aware of my shameful bias in favour of all things to do with Vancouver Island.
 It’s simply heaven on earth and I’m desperately sorry for all of you who have the misfortune not to live here.
 By small way of compensation I’ll only burden you with one contribution from our island paradise.

-As a day trip, the Castlecrag Horseshoe is the longest on this list, involving almost 35 km of map distance and 1,200 metres of net elevation gain.
+As a day trip, the Castlecrag Horseshoe is the longest on this list, involving almost 35 km of map distance and more than 1,400 metres of net elevation gain.
 Twenty of the kilometres, however, are on easy and well-made trail and this makes the trip viable in one, albeit long, day.

 What better start point for a day in paradise than the Strathcona Park trailhead at the aptly named Paradise Meadows, the usual entry point for trips onto and beyond Forbidden Plateau.
 A little local history – although it’s more probably legend – attaches to the naming of this area.
 Before the arrival of Europeans, the Comox First Nations were accustomed to send their women and children up here to safeguard them against raids and abduction into slavery by other coastal tribes.
 On one occasion, after the raiders had left, the men returned for their families only to find that they had disappeared without trace.
 Thereafter the area became a place of evil spirits – “forbidden” to earthly mortals.